Saltwater Public Comments

 FWC is exploring different ways to promote post-release survival of tarpon in this important location.
 We’d like to hear your input!
 Please send us your ideas and recommendations for ways to protect this iconic fishery.

-If you are unable to attend the in-person workshop but would still like to comment on this topic, please use the form below.
+If you are unable to attend the in-person workshop but would still like to comment on this topic, please use the form below or send an email to Marine@MyFWC.com.

 Other topics